chezeng/Media/WhatIAM/articles/how_to_find_jobs.md

 #### **How to Research a Company**

-- **Google the Company Name**

-    - Check for their website and reviews.
+**Google the Company Name:** Check for their website and reviews.
 Platforms like Glassdoor and Reddit can provide insights into employee experiences and potential scam alerts.
-- **Verify Job Postings**

-    - Cross-check the job ad on the company’s official website or LinkedIn profile to ensure it’s real.
+**Verify Job Postings:** Cross-check the job ad on the company’s official website or LinkedIn profile to ensure it’s real.
-- **Consult Your Network**

-    - Ask professors, alumni, or friends if they’ve heard of the company.
+**Consult Your Network: ** Ask professors, alumni, or friends if they’ve heard of the company.
 Personal recommendations can help you avoid risks.

 ---